-Each new clinical protocol must be submitted to the IND for FDA review, and to the IRBs for approval.
+Each new clinical protocol must be submitted to the FDA for its review, and to the IRBs for approval.
 Protocols detail, among other things, the objectives of the study, dosing procedures, subject selection and exclusion criteria, and the parameters to be used to monitor subject safety.